The Facebook SDK for Android is the easiest way to integrate your Android app with Facebook. It enables:

 You should also check that your Facebook App ID's Android setting also contain the correct package name and main activity class for your Android package.

-You can declare the Maven dependency with the latest available version of the Android SDK:
+You can declare the Maven dependency with the latest available version of the Facebook SDK for Android.

 If you have a problem running a sample app, it may be related to the key hash.
 You may see one of the following scenarios: